leftthomas/OSSCo/README.md

---proj_dim                    Projected feature dim for computing loss [default value is 128] --temperature                 Temperature used in softmax [default value is 0.1] --batch_size                  Number of images in each mini-batch [default value is 32] --iters                       Number of bp over the model to train [default value is 40000] --ranks                       Selected recall [default value is '1,2,4,8'] --save_root                   Result saved root path [default value is 'result'] --negs                        Negative sample number [default value is 4096]
+--proj_dim                    Projected feature dim for computing loss [default value is 128] --temperature                 Temperature used in softmax [default value is 0.1] --batch_size                  Number of images in each mini-batch [default value is 32] --epochs                      Number of epoch over the dataset to train [default value is 200] --ranks                       Selected recall [default value is '1,2,4,8'] --save_root                   Result saved root path [default value is 'result'] --negs                        Negative sample number [default value is 4096]